OneDrive Migration Best Practices – The Step By Step Ultimate Guide

 - Step 5.
 Click on the Start Migration Button.

-Also Read: How to Perform Lotus Notes Email Migration to Office 365
+Also Read: How to Import PST to Office 365 Without Duplicates; A Stepwise Solution to Follow

 Can We Include the Traditional Approach of OneDrive Migration as the Best Practice?

-In the manual method, you need to login into the source account and download all the data to your local computer and then you have to upload it to your destination account.
+In the manual method, you need to log into the source account and download all the data to your local computer and then you have to upload it to your destination account.

 Let’s discuss the step-by-step procedure for the same.